-She looks up towards me; in spite of the darkness, it seems her eyes glisten like jewels…it would be so beautiful, if in this moment they weren’t filled with such sorrow.
+She looks up towards me; in spite of the darkness, it seems her eyes glisten like shimmering green jewels…it would be so beautiful, if in this moment they weren’t filled with such sorrow.

 I try to remain quiet, as to not add onto her sorrow…but still, I cry with her while slowly stroking her back.
 Slowly but surely, she falls deeper and deeper into me…

-“Twelve years,” she croaks barely audibly, “It was twelve years ago when he left…half a lifetime ago.
-Half a lifetime…I did not have to be so lonely…that I could have had family…that I…”
+“Fifteen years…!” she croaks barely audibly, “It was fifteen years ago when he left…over half a lifetime ago!
+Over half a lifetime…I did not have to be so lonely…that I could have had family…that I…”

 “Hikaru, can we…”

 “Of course,” I reply before she even finishes her sentence.
 “This journey is for you, after all.
 We’ll find him again.”